hkniberg/ainutshell/2-extra/440-how-i-got-into-ai.md

 This continued, until things started getting _really_ weird.

 After I pasted in Chapter 4, it didn't give me feedback.
-Instead, it responded with the complete Chapter 5.
+Instead, it responded with the complete Chapter 5!

 It had misunderstood its job, figuring that its role was to write the next chapter rather than give feedback.
 The big shock was that its version of Chapter 5 mostly matched what I actually wrote.
 It not only predicted what the next chapter would be about, but predicted most of the content correctly too.
 I nearly fell off my chair.

 And this continued.
 When I pasted in Chapter 6, it responded with Chapter 7, predicting correctly what I was going to write.
 Not to the exact word, but in essence, and even matching my style of writing.
-If you want to see an example of that, see [The Metachapter](../2-extra/210-meta.md).
+If you want to see an example of AI mimicking my writing style, see [The Metachapter](../2-extra/210-meta.md).

 At that point, I had to take a step back, breath, and think.
 I decided that this was incredibly cool, but not what I wanted.
 My next prompt was: